kevinboone/vlc-server/docs/SERVER_FAQ.md

     $ vlc --version

-On all platforms, the VLC user interface will be able to provide this information.
+On all platforms, the VLC user interface, if installed, will be able to provide this information.

 _What system resources does `vlc-server` use?_